Updated: May 17

 It’s time for your next retreat!

-Join The Thread Yoga Collective for its first ever
+Join The Thread Yoga Collective for its annual weekend retreat

 at www.menla.org in the Catskill Mountains in NY.